-In this blog entry, let’s learn more about the Indian flag.
+Let’s learn more about the Native American Indian flag.

 Certainly, I want to clarify that this article pertains to the flag representing Native Americans in the United States, not to be confused with the flag of the country India.

-Each country’s national flag has its tale and history.
+Every flag in the world has its tale and history.
 It is not only a symbol representing a country, but it also represents the country’s ancient legacy.

 Native American Indian Flag’s Rich And Complex History